fareedjaved203/ecommerce-api-fastapi/REAMD.md

 ### Inventory Management

-- View current inventory status
+- View current inventory status such as quantity changed like +100/-100, quantity before and quantity after.
+Threshold level after which it will show the alert levels and the reason for a certain inventory change
-- Receive alerts for low stock items
+- Receive alerts for low stock items in the form of boolean
-- Update stock levels
+- Update stock levels by changing the quantity such as +100 (adding) or -100 (removing)
-- Track inventory changes over time
+- Track inventory changes over time by showing complete history in the inventory

+### Order Placement

+- place orders based on platform, products and its quantities
+- changes reflects the inventory levels

 ### Sales and Revenue Analytics